wetryingtodorock/getblock-docs/en/rpc-service/arb/ws/arbitrum_eth_unsubscribe.md

 ---
-title: arbitrum:eth_unsubscribe \[WebSocket\]
+title: arbitrum:eth_unsubscribe - Arbitrum
-description: Cancels specified subscription.
-Returns true if canceled successfully orfalse otherwise.
+description: Example code for the arbitrum:eth_unsubscribe ws method. Сomplete guide on how to use arbitrum:eth_unsubscribe ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters